BananaSlugLabs/attiny-flex-peripheral/readme.md

 This is appropriate for a 4x4 keypad[^1] constructed as described in [sgmne's current sense keypad](https://github.com/sgmne/AnalogKeypad).
 This provides a more linear result.
-Recommend keypads have solid read ground plane to reduce noise.
+Recommend keypads have solid rear ground plane to reduce noise.

 There is an CONFIG_KP_HISTORY option that changes this layout, but this feature was used primarily to for testing.